Helms0713/google-homepage/README.md

 This is a practice project for The Odin Project on using google DevTools.
+I will know how to use DevTools for CSS and HTML after i do this.